aaron-grau/curic/react/readings/reducers.md

 'NEW_TRANSFORMERS_SEQUEL'}`).

 In the above example, our reducer's initial state is set to an empty array.
-The reducer returns a a new array with `action.fruit` appended to the previous `state` if `action.type` is `ADD_FRUIT`.
+The reducer returns a new array with `action.fruit` appended to the previous `state` if `action.type` is `ADD_FRUIT`.
 Otherwise, it returns the `state` unchanged.